One of Susan's passions is cooking and creating new recipes for family and friends.

 - Cabbage rolls.

-- Soups: Borscht, any type of vegetable soup cabbage goes well in.
-When I am making turkey soup. if I have it on hand, I will throw it in.
+- Soups, borscht—cabbage goes well in any type of vegetable soup.
+When I am making turkey soup, I'll throw it in too, if I have it on hand.

 - Boiled dinner, such as corned beef and cabbage.